 Garden Plot Interest Form

 Plots are available for use from May through late October (weather permitting) at a fee of $45 per plot.
-The registration period for plots is February 1 - March 1
+The registration period for plots runs from Feb.
+1 - March 1.

 Lottery for Plots